 Classical Heritage and the Story of Sydney has several strands:

-In the light of the extensive interest in the classical heritage evident in so much of the British Commonwealth, we have decided to organize a virtual conference on Classics in Colonial Cities in November 2021.
+In the light of the extensive interest in the classical heritage evident in so much of the British Commonwealth, we have decided to organise a virtual conference on Classics in Colonial Cities in the first week of November 2021.

-The conference will focus on Australia, New Zealand and South Africa, and how classicism contributed to the development of cities and the creation of civic life and identities.
-Key themes we wish to explore include:
+These conferences will focus on Australia, New Zealand and South Africa, and how classicism contributed to the development of cities and the creation of civic life and identities.

 We hold regular symposia and workshops to develop themes and projects that reflect the interests of our external partners and link them with our own fields of research.